crafttheweb/thelastpickle/_posts/2015-10-12-partitioning-cassandra-for-fun-and-timeouts.md

 * 127.0.0.3:7000->localhost:55856 (ESTABLISHED)
 * 127.0.0.3:7000->localhost:55857 (ESTABLISHED)

-With two other nodes to talk you may expect to only have two incoming connections.
+With two other nodes to talk to you may expect to only have two incoming connections.
 In fact each node has two outgoing connections to every other node, one called the `ackCon` (Acknowledgement Connection) and one called the `cmdCon` (Command Connection).
 If a node wants to get another to perform a task such as a mutation it will send a message on the `cmdCon`.
 When the remote node has completed it will respond on the `ackCon` it established.

 This code sample from [OutboundTcpConnectionPool](https://github.com/apache/cassandra/blob/trunk/src/java/org/apache/cassandra/net/OutboundTcpConnectionPool.java) shows the process: